 Stream hundreds of live NBA games with NBA League Pass.
 Subscribers also get access to NBA TV, which provides 24/7 coverage, classic NBA games since 2000, and original shows like Game Time, Shaqtin’ A Fool and High Tops.

-Note: The NBA League Pass is also available on DIRECTV STREAM.
+- Note: NBA League Pass is also available for DIRECTV satellite customers

 MLS Season Pass

-Stream all regular season MLS matches, MLS playoff and MLS Cup matches and Leagues Cup matches on the Apple TV app.
-Subscribers will also be able to watch game replays, highlights, analyses and a selection of original programming.
+Stream all regular season MLS matches, MLS playoff and MLS Cup matches and Leagues Cup matches on MLS Season Pass.
+Season Pass is available through the Apple TV app or through DIRECTV.

 What’s the Best Way to Watch Sports Without Cable?